newcron/interviewing-minibook/README.md

 # Contribution to this book

 If you find mistakes or want to make additions to this book, you're very welcome!
 To suggest any change, please open an issue or a pull request.
+This book is created using the [Gitbook Toolchain](https://toolchain.gitbook.com).

+If you want to make changes to the book on your local computer and see them in action, TODO: describe how to run gitbook server